Dr Rebecca Harrison

 My research focuses on film’s historical intersections with other media and technologies.
 Until recently, I have been exploring the connections between cinema and the railways and how these media shaped both conceptions and experiences of modernity in Britain from the late nineteenth to the mid-twentieth century.
 In doing so, I paid particular attention to the ways that gender, class, age, race and empire informed people’s cinemagoing and railway travel to challenge ideas about homogenous ‘mass’ experiences of modernity.
 A monograph based on the research, From Steam to Screen: Cinema, the Railways and Modernity (I B Tauris) is due for publication in November 2017.

 I am now beginning a new project that investigates the historical and conceptual intersections of cinema and code.
 Focusing on the Star Wars franchise as its main case study, the project seeks to uncover the industrial, technological and aesthetic connections between film and computer programming.
-The research will result in a monograph, The Star Wars Code: Deciphering Technological Cultures, Networks and Meaning, which is under contract and scheduled for publication in 2021.

 My main areas of research are as follows: